J-HangarSpace

 Prefecture (7th Region) Oct.
 2013

-JCG MizuhoA visiting HH-65 Dolphin from a U.S. Coast Guard cutter sits on the helicopter deck of the old Mizuho
+JCG MizuhoA visiting HH-65 Dolphin from a U.S. Coast Guard cutter sits on the helicopter deck of the old

-security in the Northern Pacific Ocean area.
+safety and security in the Northern Pacific Ocean.

 (Photo: U.S. Coast Guard Pacific Area)